AOMediaCodec/avm/ParaKit/README.md

 - For the compilation of AVM software, it is recommended to install a recent version of `cmake` (e.g., version 3.29 and after).
 - For setting up necessary Python packages, it is required to install `Homebrew` (e.g., version 4.3.3 and after).

 ParaKit's training is data-driven, so it requires collecting data from AVM coded bitstreams.
-For this purpose, a separate branch (`research-v8.0.0-parakit`) in AVM is created as a reference implementation that allows developers to collect data for a selection of contexts.
+For this purpose, a sample implementation under the `CONFIG_PARAKIT_COLLECT_DATA` macro (disabled by default) is provided to allow developers to collect data for a selection of contexts.
 [Section 5](#5-data-collection-guidelines-for-modifying-avm) below provides some instructions on how to modify the ParaKit-AVM codebase to collect data for the context(s) of interest.

 After making necessary modifications to the AVM for data collection, ParaKit has the following two requirements to be able to run training: